 Arch Construction Disruption is OVER!

 The Arch grounds, excuse me, the Gateway Arch National Park, just completed a big overhaul of the entire park.
 It’s been plaguing visitors for YEARS but lucky you–it’s done!
 We now have a new museum, new landscaping and a new front door for our beloved Arch.
-The new museum opens to the public on July 3.
+The new museum opened to the public on July 3, 2018.
 Read more about the new stuff here.

 The old parking garage to the north of the Arch has been torn down to make room for more green space and cool park features.
 You now need to park downtown.
 I did the math once, and the length of your walk is the same if you park at the Stadium East garage.
 So no biggie.